EcoLoRA: Communication-Efficient Federated Fine-Tuning of Large Language Models: Related Work

 \subsection{Federated Fine-tuning of LLMs}

-Federated fine-tuning of LLMs has recently received significant attention.
-Most of the existing work has focused on integrating PEFT methods into federated learning to reduce computation costs \cite{che2023federated,wu2024fedbiot,cho2024heterogeneous,babakniya2023slora,zhang2024towards,sunimproving,bai2024federated}.
-For example, \citet{zhang2024towards} incorporate LoRA into the FedAvg framework so that only LoRA modules need to be trained and aggregated.
-Extending this approach to resource-constrained and heterogeneous scenarios, \citet{wangflora} propose a stacking-based aggregation strategy for heterogeneous LoRA modules, where individual LoRA modules are uploaded for aggregation, and the resulting stacked full-size LoRA weights are distributed back to clients. \citet{sunimproving} further enhance performance under differential privacy guarantees and improve computational efficiency by fine-tuning only the zero-initialized LoRA matrices.
+Federated learning has attracted substantial research interest \cite{li2025resilient}, serving as a paradigm for addressing data privacy concerns \cite{liu2024please}.
+Recently, federated fine-tuning of LLMs has gained significant attention, with most existing studies focusing on integrating PEFT methods into the FL framework to reduce computational costs \cite{che2023federated,wu2024fedbiot,cho2024heterogeneous,babakniya2023slora,zhang2024towards,sunimproving,bai2024federated,liu2024fisher}.
+For example, \citet{zhang2024towards} incorporates LoRA into the FedAvg framework so that only LoRA modules need to be trained and aggregated.
+Extending this approach to resource-constrained and heterogeneous scenarios, \citet{wangflora} propose a stacking-based aggregation strategy for heterogeneous LoRA modules, where individual LoRA modules are uploaded for aggregation, and the resulting stacked full-size LoRA weights are distributed back to clients. \citet{sunimproving} further enhances performance under differential privacy guarantees and improves computational efficiency by fine-tuning only the zero-initialized LoRA matrices.
 Although these approaches reduce both computation and communication costs compared to full fine-tuning, transmitting LoRA modules still imposes considerable overhead.
 Even though LoRA accounts for a small portion of the total parameters, the massive scale of LLMs means these modules remain large.
-Repeatedly exchanging them during multiple communication rounds results in prohibitively high communication costs, making communication the dominant bottleneck in training time.
+Repeatedly exchanging them during multiple rounds results in prohibitively high communication costs, making communication the dominant bottleneck in training time.

 Another line of research leverages zeroth-order optimization methods for federated LLM fine-tuning \cite{qinfederated,xu2024fwdllm}.
 While these approaches improve communication efficiency, their reliance on zeroth-order optimization significantly reduces computational efficiency compared to backpropagation-based methods.
-Consequently, these techniques substantially increase the computation time and, therefore, prolong the overall training process, particularly in scenarios with limited participating clients or resource-constrained environments.
+Consequently, these techniques substantially increase the computation time and prolong the overall training process, particularly in scenarios with limited clients or resource-constrained environments.